 Schedule

 The graduate cohort program will operate on a seven -week session with students completing 6 credits of study in each seven-week session.
 There will be two weeks off between sessions.
 Session schedules are available at www.keystone.edu.

 Contact Information

 For specific program and curriculum questions contact: Patricia Davis, Ph.D., coordinator of the MAcc program, at 570 945-8424 or patricia.davis@keystone.edu.

 Application

 Keystone College accepts applicants for the MAcc program for summer terms.

+Course Requirements

-Course Requirements ACCT 5150 - International Accounting ACCT 5200 - Graduate Writing and Research Methods
+ACCT 5150 - International Accounting

 ACCT 5250 - Advanced Auditing

 ACCT 5300 - Forensic Accounting

 ACCT 6150 - Corporate and Partnership Taxation

-ACCT 6200 - Corporate Law and Regulations

-ACCT 6250 - Government and Fund Accounting

 ACCT 6810 - CPA Review I

 ACCT 6910 - CPA Review II

+BUSN 6150 - Financial Management in Public & Non-profit Organizations

+BUSN 6200 - Corporate Law and Regulations

+BUSN 6910 - Strategic Analysis

-ACCT 6950 - Graduate Thesis
+CORE 5100 - Graduate Writing and Research

-Early Childhood Education Leadership Master of Education Program Coordinator: Heather Shanks-McElroy, Ph.D.
+Early Childhood Education Leadership Master of Education Program Director: Heather Shanks-McElroy, Ph.D.

 The Master of Education in Early Childhood Education Leadership is a 30-credit program, which prepares individuals to undertake leadership roles in multi-cultural, multi-ethnic 21st century schools to ensure optimal developmental outcomes for the nation's youngest constituents.
 Evidence-based approaches for organizing, leading, and advocating for quality early childhood curriculum and environments designed to promote children's success will be targeted.
 Professional educators will be prepared to shape early childhood programs, implement quality practices, engage diverse families, and strategize to address critical issues in the early childhood field.

 The M.Ed. in Early Childhood Education Leadership prepares individuals to take a leadership role in program development, pedagogical innovations, and best practices implementation, which holistically address positive child developmental outcomes in all domains.

 Program Goals

 As a result of engaging in the graduate program, individuals will:

-- •Utilize evidence-based approaches for organizing, leading, and advocating for quality early childhood curriculum and environments designed to promote children's success; - •Shape early childhood programs, implement quality practices, and engage diverse families to address critical issues in the early childhood field; - •Assume leadership roles in program development across educational venues; - •Implement pedagogical innovations and best practices, which holistically address positive child developmental outcomes in all domains; - •Enhance practice, refine skills, and deepened content knowledge in the areas of programming, supervising, assessing, regulating, and collaborating.
-Program Format The M.Ed. in Early Childhood Education Leadership will employ a cohort model and a hybrid instructional strategy.
+- Utilize evidence-based approaches for organizing, leading, and advocating for quality early childhood curriculum and environments designed to promote children's success;

+- Shape early childhood programs, implement quality practices, and engage diverse families to address critical issues in the early childhood field;

+- Assume leadership roles in program development across educational venues;

+- Implement pedagogical innovations and best practices, which holistically address positive child developmental outcomes in all domains;

+- Enhance practice, refine skills, and deepened content knowledge in the areas of programming, supervising, assessing, regulating, and collaborating.

+Program Format

+The M.Ed. in Early Childhood Education Leadership will employ a cohort model and a hybrid instructional strategy.
 The cohort will comprise a minimum of 15 students and a maximum of 30 students.
 A requirement of six (6) credits per semester must be maintained, including summers.
+The anticipated program length is two (2) years.

+Program Prerequisites

-The anticipated program length is 2 years.
-Program Prerequisites Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.
-Tuition \$650 per credit.
+Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.

+Tuition

+\$650 per credit.